 Consequences of Drinking on Prednisone

 The consequences of consuming alcohol while on Prednisone can vary from mild to severe.
-The mixture may amplify the side effects of both substances, resulting in dizziness, drowsiness, and an increased susceptibility to accidents.
+The mixture may amplify the side effects of both substances, resulting in dizziness, drowsiness, changes in blood sugar levels, dehydration, and an increased susceptibility to accidents.
 Long-term use of this combination may contribute to liver complications and exacerbate the risk of addiction.

 Symptoms From Combining Alcohol with Prednisone